astropy/astropy/docs/install.rst

 The extra index URL tells ``pip`` to check the ``pip`` index on pypi.anaconda.org, where the nightlies are stored, and the ``--pre`` command tells ``pip`` to install pre-release versions (in this case ``.dev`` releases).

+You can test this installation by running the tests as described in the section :ref:`astropy-dev:running-tests-installed-astropy`.